Getting a mortgage with a default

 • Not falling behind on any other outgoings for an extended period

 Some lenders are more flexible than others about defaults on your credit history.
-If you’re unsure if you are in the position to remortgage after a default, then reach out today.
+If you’re unsure you are in the position to remortgage after a default, then reach out today.

 One of our expert specialists will be on hand to discuss your needs over a free initial consultation.

 A default occurs when you have missed, or haven’t paid in full, several payments to the same creditor.
 The creditor closes your account to prevent further borrowing and adds a mark to your credit report.
-In turn, this will negatively impact your credit rating.

 The creditor does not have to send a notice if the debt is not regulated by the Consumer Credit Act.
 However, it will still affect your credit report.

-A default will last 6 years on your credit file from the date of registration[1]A collection agency may add another default to your credit file if they buy your debt.
+A default will last 6 years on your credit file from the date of registration [1].
+A collection agency may add another default to your credit file if they buy your debt.
 This happens when the collection agency takes over the debt, resulting in two defaults on your report.

 The collection agency will re-register the first default as “satisfied” and then register a new default as “debt assigned”.
-This tells anyone checking your report what has happened.
+This tells anyone checking your report what has happened [1].

 The expiration date remains the same.
-It stays on your report for 6 years from the first entry, and then both entries should be deleted.
+It stays on your report for 6 years from the first entry, and then both entries should be deleted [1].

 If you get a default notice the creditor can: